If your child has little or no knowledge of Danish - Reception classes in public schools

 If you are not signed up for digital post yet, you will receive a regular letter by post.

-You will automatically receive digital post from public authorities when you have been issued with a CPR number.
+You will automatically receive digital post from public authorities when you have been issued a CPR number.

 Step 4: Transport to and from school